Aalyahmonday/ytbplus/FAQ.md

 - This should be fixed in [v17.21.3-2.1](https://github.com/qnblackcat/uYouPlus/releases/tag/v17.21.3-2.1) and newer.
 If not, see below:
   - If you're using a paid sigining service: contact your signing service and ask them "How to keep the original bundle ID when sideloading app".
 Login should work with the default bundle ID.
   - If you're using your own paid developer account: generate a **wildcard** profile, which allows you to use the default bundle ID of YouTube.
   - AltStore/Sideloadly users: make sure the bundle ID of the IPA was not modified.
-It should be `com.google.iOS.youtube`
+It should be `com.google.ios.youtube`

 ***
 ### Q: The timestamp of videos in History, Playlist, Watch later is missing!